RECRUIT STRATEGICALLY TO ATTRACT ALL PROSPECTIVE STUDENTS WHO ARE GOOD CANDIDATES FOR YOUR PROGRAM.

 - EMPHASIZE CONNECTIONS BETWEEN COMPUTING AND OTHER FIELDS.

-Subjects such as biology and health sciences tend to attract many women and have natural connections to computing.
+Subjects such as biology,health sciences, and psychology have natural connections to computing.
 Consider offering or better publicizing majors, minors, tracks, or courses that combine computing with other fields, and direct recruiting efforts at students who have expressed interest in those fields.

 - DEVELOP A RECRUITING STRATEGIC PLAN.

 Having a plan allows you to identify specific and reasonable goals for recruiting efforts while ensuring that you are targeting students with the right aptitude and interest for your program.
 Aim for low-cost activities implemented at strategic times, for the right audiences, and in the right venues.
-Carefully track your results so you can adjust your approach accordingly.
+Carefully track your results and work closely with those involved in admissions decisions so you can adjust your approach accordingly.